Revolta77/laravel-schedule-monitor/README.md

 ## Installation

-1. Install through composer: `composer require mirzabusatlic/laravel-schedule-monitor`
+1. Install through composer: `composer require revolta77/laravel-schedule-monitor`
-2. Add `Busatlic\ScheduleMonitor\ScheduleMonitorServiceProvider::class` to your list of `$providers` in to your `config/app.php`.
+2. Add `Revolta77\ScheduleMonitor\ScheduleMonitorServiceProvider::class` to your list of `$providers` in to your `config/app.php`.
-3. Publish the migration using `php artisan vendor:publish --provider=Busatlic\\ScheduleMonitor\\ScheduleMonitorServiceProvider`.
+3. Publish the migration using `php artisan vendor:publish --provider=Revolta77\\ScheduleMonitor\\ScheduleMonitorServiceProvider`.
-4. Run `php artisan migrate` to create the `scheduled_events` table in your database.
+4. Run `php artisan migrate` to create tables in your database.

 ## Usage

-- In your `app/Console/Kernel.php`, include the `Busatlic\ScheduleMonitor\MonitorsSchedule` trait.
+- In your `app/Console/Kernel.php`, include the `Revolta77\ScheduleMonitor\MonitorsSchedule` trait.
 - Call `$this->monitor($schedule)` after you've defined your scheduled commands in `schedule()`.

 This will look something like: